rthrbrs/styleguide/docs/Poland.md

 ---
-title: Polish Ministers, Officials and State Institutions
+title: Polish Officials and Institutions
 ---

-The following style guide lists and standardizes the English names of Polish government ministers, high-ranking official positions, and public institutions.
+The following style guide lists and standardizes the English names of Polish government ministers, high-ranking official positions, and state and public institutions.

-## Council of Ministers
+## Government

 **Donald Tusk**
 Prime Minister